syednadeembe/devops-questions-101/solutions.md

 Note : They key to this question is to not over complicate and over engineer the solution.
 I have attached a deployment for your reference to check this : solution5.yaml

-**Question** 6 : Please explain your understanding of multilayer switches and what Layer 4 LAN switching does.
+<u>**Question</u> 6 : Please explain your understanding of multilayer switches and what Layer 4 LAN switching does.
 Follow up:
 1. Which component of Kubernetes using this technology and how ?